shabados/database/README.md

 # Database

+> [!NOTE]
+> This is the next major version of the database.
+Documentation is currently being updated.

-A digital representation of Sikh Bani and other Panthic texts with a public logbook of sangat-sourced corrections
+A digital representation of Sikh Bani and other Panthic texts with a public logbook of sangat-sourced corrections.

 [![NPM Version][npm-image]][npm-url]
 [![NPM Downloads][downloads-image]][downloads-url]